Design Your Website to Recruit the Best People

 Speed and beauty play a major role in mobile website design.
 Job seekers will expect your images to display correctly and load quickly.
 Slow mobile load time can frustrate even the most interested job seeker.

 While you’re looking at image sizes, notice the recommendations for social media images.
 There’s a big difference in the size and shape of a Facebook cover photo compared to the image that accompanies a Facebook post.
-Try to keep the size of your images as small as possible to increase your website’s speed.
+Keep the size of your images as small as possible to increase your website’s speed.

 In addition to slowing download time and draining device batteries, speed can affect your search engine optimization (SEO) ranking.
 This means a page that’s slow to load could actually make you appear lower on the search engine results list!
 Before you implement your mobile-friendly website, here are a few things to consider to speed it up: